Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

 RCLT HD is not compatible with factory-style sway bars including the Toyota K.D.S.S. system.

-Our Lower Control Arms do have behind-the-axle Secondary Shock Mounts which could be used with a custom fitted behind-the-axle type swaybar (see LCA sway bar examples such as a 2nd gen Tundra or 100- & 200-series Land Cruisers).
+Our Lower Control Arms no longer include a mount for a behind-the-axle Secondary Shock Mounts which also could have been used with a custom fitted behind-the-axle type swaybar.
+We plan to offer a kit the end user will be able to add at a later date (see LCA sway bar examples such as a 2nd gen Tundra or 100- & 200-series Land Cruisers).

 Toyota Safety Sense on 2018 and newer vehicles